Anna Akana

-Early and personal life
+Early life

+Akana was born in Monterey County, California on August 18, 1989.

 Akana's father was an officer in the United States Marine Corps, including during her childhood.
 Her father moved every few years to a new state or country.
-In a 2020 interview, she said that she loved Sailor Moon, Inuyasha, and Ranma ½, expressing her surprise that her dad would make them watch Tenchi Muyo! with him despite its "perverted" nature.
+In a 2020 interview, she said that she loved Sailor Moon, Inuyasha, and Ranma ½, expressing her surprise that her father would let her watch Tenchi Muyo! with him despite its "perverted" nature.
 Her father stated that she loved shows like The Powerpuff Girls, animation in general, and anime, the latter especially because she spent "four years growing up in Japan".

 On February 14, 2007, Akana's younger sister, Kristina, died by suicide at age 13.
-The siblings got into an argument over their parents forbidding Kristina from attending a friend's sleepover party.
-Her parents said she could go to the party but couldn't sleep over.
-Kristina feared that if she couldn't attend the sleepover that everyone would become friends without her, to which Anna responded, "You’re being stupid, you can go to the party."
-Kristina then got mad and flung things across Anna's room before Anna kicked her out.
-In the aftermath, Kristina hanged herself in her bedroom closet.
-Several months after, Akana watched Margaret Cho perform on a Comedy Central special and laughed for the first time since her sister's death.
-She began to see laughter as a means of trying to move on with her life and decided to seriously pursue comedy.
+Two years later, Akana watched Margaret Cho perform on a Comedy Central special and laughed for the first time since her sister's death, seeing it as a means of trying to move on with her life, and she decided to seriously pursue comedy after.
 Akana has been vocal about her sister's suicide and is a strong advocate for suicide prevention.
 In 2013, Akana uploaded a YouTube video, "please don't kill yourself", in which she explains how it felt for her to have a family member die by suicide.
-In that same year, she released a book Surviving Suicide which contains her journal entries from the two years after her sister's death.
+In that same year, she released a book, Surviving Suicide, which contains her journal entries from the two years after her sister's death.

-In October 2018, she came out as bisexual.

-In 2019, she stated that she had undergone an abortion when she was twenty and felt it was one of the best decisions she had ever made.
-She later presented her story as a movie for YouTube titled "Take Your Birth Control".

-Akana is of Japanese, Filipino, Hawaiian, Spanish, French, Irish, German, and English descent.

 Career

-Akana first started performing comedy at age 19 but switched to YouTube video performances in 2011 after experiencing panic attacks and anxiety before going on stage.
+Akana first started performing comedy at age 19 but switched to YouTube videos in 2011 after experiencing panic attacks and anxiety before going on stage.